If your periods are so heavy that they limit your lifestyle, make an appointment with your doctor or other health care provider.

 - Are there any side effects associated with these treatments?

-- Will any of these treatments affect my ability to have future children?
+- Will any of these treatments affect my ability to become pregnant?

-- Are there any lifestyle changes I can make to help reduce or manage my symptoms?
+- Are there any lifestyle changes I can make to help manage my symptoms?

 What to expect from your doctor